 “I hope she doesn’t have mental or physical delays.”

 People who say this are very insensitive.
 It is by far one of the worst comments to say to a NICU mom.
 My baby and many others receiving care in said NICU are premature or experiencing other serious issues.
-Fear of mental and physical delays were at the front of my mind constantly, and I would have loved encouragement, and positive thoughts instead of hearing what my mind was constantly telling me to be afraid of.
+Fear of mental and physical delays was at the front of my mind constantly.
+I would have loved the encouraging and positive thoughts instead.

 “She won’t be able to bond with you or form an attachment since you can’t hold her.”

 This is just crap.
-My daughter and I bonded instantly and our attachment was strong.
+My daughter and I bonded instantly, and our attachment was strong.
 Cuddling, scent cloths, and other tools are used in the NICU setting.
 Mom and baby are encouraged to bond further, even though many times, the baby cannot be held immediately.

 Being a NICU mom is difficult, and we need the support of our family and friends.
 Please remember to be a compassionate, listening ear in this time of need.
 For more on how to help a NICU mom and show that you care, read here.